syeopite/documentation/Invidious-Instances.md

 ## Directions

 1. Fork the documentation repo.
-2. Open `instances.yaml` for editing."
+2. Open `instances.yaml` for editing.
 3. Append your instance to the bottom of the HTTPS (or onion) list.
 See the examples in the yaml file for more info.
 4. Make a pull request.